moshix/3270BBS/README.md

 SSH access
 ----------
 Configure the port at which the SSHD internal server will listen for users.
 Users must already be registered to be able to use ssh access.
+The same password is used for both 3270 and ssh access.

 SDSF Commands
 ------------